Endeavor Advising Guidelines for College Applications Students

 Student Voice in College Essays

 It is imperative that students’ writing be their own work, in their own voice.
-Well-meaning suggestions from too many people often negatively affect a student’s work, and it is easy for experienced essay readers to identify when a teenager’s writing has been overly influenced by others.
+Well-meaning suggestions from too many people usually negatively affect a student’s work, and it is easy for experienced essay readers to identify when a teenager’s writing has been overly influenced by others.
 This can severely and negatively impact a student’s applications.

 Artificial Intelligence (AI) and College Essays